 When a sump pump is operating, it is not abnormal for the pump to move inside the basin.
 Once a sump pump moves, this can cause the float that is integrated with the switch to become stuck.
 We offer emergency plumbing repair services to households in Tom’s River and other areas of New Jersey.
-Give our team of plumbers a call by phone at (732) 201-3305 to create an appointment.
+Give our team of emergency plumbers a call by phone at (732) 201-3305 to create an appointment.

 Plumbing emergencies never occur at a convenient time.
 If you are not able to flush your toilets in your house, this is an indicator of a blockage in your sewer pipes.
 Depending on the location of your pipes, the source of the blockage may be tree roots.
 Once a tree root reaches a pipe, it will find a crack or loose connection and grow into the pipe to reach the water.

 Our team of emergency plumbers have the tools and equipment necessary to locate and remove objects in your pipes to restore the flow of water.
 We offer emergency plumbing repair services for clogged drains, broken water lines, damaged gas pipes, and inoperable hot water heaters.
-Give our licensed technicians a call by phone at (732) 201-3305 to become familiar with our plumbing solutions.
+Give our licensed plumbers a call by phone at (732) 201-3305 to become familiar with our plumbing solutions.

 An easy way to increase the efficiency of your furnace is to hire a certified technician to inspect and clean the gas burners in your system.
 If the flames in your furnace are yellow, this is a sign of dust and dirt in your burners.
 When a furnace is working properly, it will produce hot blue flames.
 Are you unable to turn your furnace on?
 This is an indicator of a broken hot surface igniter or a damaged intermittent pilot light.

 The source of warm air in your home may be a refrigerant leak in your central air conditioner.
 As an air conditioner reaches the middle of its life cycle, it is not uncommon for holes and cracks to form in the refrigerant lines.
-If this issue is not addressed by a licensed technician, you will run out of refrigerant in your system.
+If this air conditioning repair issue is not addressed by a licensed technician, you will run out of refrigerant in your system.